 Sprinkle the BBQ chops with a little chopped parsley to give them a little freshness and a pop of green color.

-What to Serve with Slow Cooker BBQ Pork Chops
+What to Serve with Slow Cooker Pork Chops BBQ

-Did you know there are lots of varieties to choose from; Buttery Homestyle®, Butter and Herb, Bacon & Cheddar Chipotle, Roasted Garlic, Four Cheese, and Buttery Golden Secrets!
+Besides there are lots of varieties to choose from; Buttery Homestyle®, Butter and Herb, Bacon & Cheddar Chipotle, Roasted Garlic, Four Cheese, and Buttery Golden Secrets!

 Go ahead and switch your side game up with all these different flavors!
 We’re all about the cheesy variety!